GoldenEye (1995) Director: Martin Campbell

 Part of the whole mythology surrounding the Bond series is the backdrop of the Cold War, and the international espionage between the United States and the Soviet Union.
 Interestingly, this Bond film was the first post-Soviet Union Bond movie.
 Tina Turner performs the memorable “Goldeneye” theme song, a terrific Bond theme.
 One fascinating little fact about this film is that James Bond has traded in his classic Aston Martin for a BMW.

-Despite being praised for its time, and for its part in releasing one of the greatest video games of all time, Goldeneye is tired and so wildly unbelievable that it’s hard to imagine any merit whatsoever to the film, though I do like the idea of a former agent returning to exact vengeance.
+Despite being praised for its time, and for its part in releasing one of the greatest video games of all time, Goldeneye is tired and so wildly unbelievable that it’s hard to imagine much merit to the film, though I do like the idea of a former agent returning to exact vengeance.
 The plot is absurdly complex, the effects utterly strain credulity (such as the opening scene with Bond jumping off a moving motorcycle, and down a cliff to catch a falling plane and steer it upright again), and the special effects have not aged particularly well.
 This is a wild ride but there are better Bond movies than this one, though many of them not much better.